🎧 Podcast version available Listen on Spotify →

 LLMs are extremely good at producing plausible output.

 Plausible isn’t the same as useful.
-And it’s definitely not the same as correct.
+It’s not the same as correct.

-The Hive Mind forced me to see this clearly because I had a feedback mechanism — when all five perspectives agreed too quickly, I knew something was wrong.
-The model was optimizing for coherence, not for truth.
+The Hive Mind made this visible because I had a feedback mechanism — when all five perspectives agreed too quickly, I knew the model was lying to me.
+Optimizing for coherence instead of truth.

 Where It Stands